What is vehicle fleet management?

 In order to ensure driver safety, fleet managers need to be able to analyze driver performance to combat risky driving and job-related accidents; help drivers avoid accidents whenever possible; identify common accident types as well as repeat offenders; change routes based on time of day and specific locations; and offer training to drivers for accident prevention.

-Knowing what vehicles are required, negotiating with manufacturers and scheduling the right upfit is a key element to maintaining a healthy fleet.
-To reduce costs, fleet managers have to be well aware of how to acquire the right vehicles for the type of job the vehicle has to do, the weight it will carry, and the conditions it will navigate.
+- Identify the best vehicle for the job.
+The person responsible for acquiring fleet vehicles should be aware of how to acquire the right vehicles for the type of job the vehicle has to do, the weight it will carry, and the conditions it will navigate.
+There are specialists who can help identify the best tool for the job if you are unsure.

 On the flip side, it’s important for vehicle fleets to get peak remarketing value.
 Managing a vehicle’s condition, controlling the sales channel, and gauging the timing of the sale all rests on the fleet managers shoulders.